tolo/InterfaCSS/README.markdown

 ### Layout definitions

 Until recently, InterfaCSS only provided a rather limited support for expressing layouts for views.
-However, since of 0.9.14, InterfaCSS now supports a more advanced layout system, aptly dubbed ISSLayout.
+However, as of version 1.0, InterfaCSS now supports a more advanced layout system, aptly dubbed ISSLayout.

 What ISSLayout is/does: